ansys/pyfluent/doc/source/user_guide/fields/reduction.rst

 .. code-block:: python

   >>> from ansys.fluent.core.solver.function import reduction
+  >>> from ansys.fluent.core import VelocityInlets
   >>> # Compute the minimum of absolute pressure across multiple solvers
   >>> reduction.minimum(
-  ...     expr="AbsolutePressure",
-  ...     locations=[
-  ...         solver1.setup.boundary_conditions.velocity_inlet,
-  ...         solver2.setup.boundary_conditions.velocity_inlet,
-  ...     ]
+    ...     expression="AbsolutePressure",
+    ...     locations=[VelocityInlets(settings_source=solver) for solver in [solver1, solver2]]
     ... )
-  10123.5

 ### Comparison with Object-Oriented Usage

 The **object-oriented approach** leverages solver instance attributes like `solver.fields.reduction` to perform reductions.
 While this approach is intuitive for single-solver scenarios, it may be less suited to multi-solver or functional-style workflows.

----

 Functional Usage
 ----------------